-His areas of research interest include pricing and promotion, target marketing, direct marketing, micro-marketing, limited dependent variable models and Bayesian statistical methods.
-A fellow of the American Statistical Association and the Journal of Econometrics, he is founding editor of Quantitative Marketing and Economics, and past associate editor for Journal of the American Statistical Association, Journal of Econometrics and Journal of Business and Economic Statistics.
-Rossi is currently senior editor for Marketing Science.
+His areas of research interest include pricing and promotion, target marketing, direct marketing, limited dependent variable models and Bayesian statistical methods.
+A fellow of the American Statistical Association and the Journal of Econometrics, he is founding editor, Quantitative Marketing and Economics, past Senior Editor for Marketing Science. past Associate Editor for Journal of the American Statistical Association, Journal of Econometrics, and Journal of Business and Economic Statistics.

-His work in the area of target marketing presaged many of the developments in targeting as practiced today in electronic couponing and by web-based retailers.
-His work in data-based pricing and methods for estimation of high-dimensional demand systems influenced the development of analytic pricing tools.
-His work on Bayesian hierarchical choice models created the most widely used methods for analysis of choice and conjoint data used today and embodied in software from CRAN, SAS and Sawtooth Software.
+His work in the area of target marketing presaged many of the developments in targeting today as practiced in electronic couponing and by web-based retailers.
+His work in data-based pricing and methods for estimation of high-dimensional demand systems influenced the development of analytic pricing tools using commercially today.
+His work on Bayesian Hierarchical choice models created the most widely used methods for analysis of choice and conjoint data used today and embodied in software from CRAN, SAS, and Sawtooth Software.

 Ph.D.
 Econometrics, 1984, University of Chicago